thakardipal8/space-chat/README.md

 # Space Chat Web App

+## About Space Chat App
+Social networking apps are always at the top of most people's interest.
+People love using apps that help them connect with their near and dear ones.
+Space chat is a great web based real-time chat tool that users can subscribe to and use it anywhere.
+App allows easy registration and login.
+Its responsive design enables users to access it using any devices such as Laptops, Tablets and Mobile phones.
+App provides a real time chat window to connect one on one with any other users.

+Space chat provides useful real-time chat meta data on screen such as last chat time, latest message with user names, and read pending message numbers.
+It allows users to quickly search other users.
+Users can also search the text within chats.
+This app enables users to upload and control the privacy of their profile pictures.
+Chat windows easily distinguish the sender and receiver's texts by keeping them right and left side respectively.
+Chat window displays the days / dates at top for the chat collection for those days.
+Users can delete the unwanted chat easily.

 ## As a User:
 ### User Story 1:
 - As a Chat User, I want a responsive registration page.